-- Offense 4: dismissal from the College with no right to appeal. - Notify the course instructor, Academic Support Coordinator, and Program Director of sanction(s) with copy of this letter placed in the student's permanent record. - 3.
-With the exception noted above, students have the right to appeal any charge of academic dishonesty.
+Offense 4: dismissal from the College with no right to appeal.

+- Notify the course instructor, Academic Support Coordinator, and Program Director of sanction(s) with copy of this letter placed in the student's permanent record. - 3.
+With the exception noted above, students have the right to appeal any charge relating to matters of academic integrity.